-It’s likely because another part of the supply chain with which you are partnering has a slightly different OTIF definition that you are unaware of.
+It’s likely because another part of the supply chain has a slightly different OTIF definition.
 If you communicate with the said company in a respectful manner and fully explain how you feel your order fulfillment process should be considered OTIF by your definition, one of two things will happen:

 - They’ll agree with you, and change their OTIF rate definition.

 - They’ll disagree with you and explain that they are sticking with their own OTIF rate definition.

 Either way, you each now know where the other stands and that is fine.
 Not all areas in the supply chain can even be measured the same way.
 This is where transparency and communication across the entire supply chain come into play.